Get Inspired: Just how much can Jazmin Sawyers achieve?

 "In music it is much more subjective which makes it more nerve-racking in one way, but I do love my music, it is a way to relax."

 All this scurrying around - she lives and studies in Bristol but trains at the University of Bath - is done on a Vespa motorbike.
 But Sawyers craves more speed.
-She'll compete in the sand pit in Glasgow this week, but memories of her Winter Youth Olympic silver medal in the two-man bobsleigh from 2012 are proving difficult to forget.
+Shes competing in the sand pit in Rio this week, but memories of her Winter Youth Olympic silver medal in the two-man bobsleigh from 2012 are proving difficult to forget.

 "I love the bobsleigh and miss it so, so much," said Sawyers - who was spotted in her school by visiting British Bobsleigh talent scouts in 2010.
 "There is nothing like sliding down the ice at 70 miles per hour, it's definitely a bigger buzz than long jump or performing on stage.